Missouri HOSA 2021 VIRTUAL State Leadership Conference WRAP-UP

 The Missouri HOSA 2021 Virtual State Leadership Conference included 1,049 participants from 65 Local Chapters!
 The official conference dates were scheduled from March 22-26, 2021.
 The virtual platform was hosted through Eventsquid.

-During this virtual event that officially came to a close on Wednesday, May 6, 2020, a total of 58 competitive events took place on both the middle school and high school/secondary level.
-The top three medalists in each of the competitive events and all qualifiers in six recognition events now have an opportunity to attend the upcoming HOSA Virtual International Leadership Conference held on June 24-27, 2020.
+During this virtual event, a total of 59 competitive events took place on the middle school, high school/secondary, and postsecondary/collegiate level.
+The top three medalists in each of the competitive events and all qualifiers in six recognition events now have an opportunity to attend the upcoming HOSA Virtual International Leadership Conference held on June 23-26, 2021.

-Among several recognitions, Rebecca Bolen from Rolla Technical Center was named Local Chapter Advisor of the Year; Torrence Allen from Ruskin High School was named Missouri HOSA’s Administrator of the Year; and, Lynne Bergman, a retired HOSA Local Chapter Advisor, received the Educator Excellence Award.
-This year’s state theme, “Towards Tomorrow” guided the focus of the Virtual State Leadership Conference around first-time experiences in this different platform.
+Among several recognitions, Kristin Wheatley from Mehlville High School was named Local Chapter Advisor of the Year; Amy Hermann from Rolla Technical Center was named Missouri HOSA’s Administrator of the Year; and, Dawn Hahn from Francis Howell North High School, received the Educator Excellence Award.
+Rolla Technical Center was also awarded the Outstanding HOSA Achievement Award.
+This year’s state theme, “Unlock Your Potential” guided the focus of the State Leadership Conference in our current virtual world.

 MARK YOUR CALENDAR FOR MARCH 28-29, 2022 FOR NEXT YEAR’S STATE LEADERSHIP CONFERENCE!